-- 1. Design and purpose of recruitment documentation form, - 2.
-Pre-Employment Self-Identification cards; - 3.
-CUNY's recruitment source file and any other recruitment aids which are deemed relevant and helpful; upon request form the committee, a copy of this file is disseminated; - 4.
-The wording of all recruitment advertising for its conformity with the affirmative action regulations; - 5.
+- 1. Recruitment documentation forms, - 2.
+Applicant Survey Form; - 3.
+CUNY's recruitment source file and any other recruitment aids; - 4.
+Recruitment advertising for its conformity with the regulations; - 5.
 The applicant pool; - 6.
-The process for selecting the applicants to be interviewed; from this review, the Executive Director may present a discussion of what questions are allowed (and which are not allowed); - 7.
 The search committee's criteria and interview questions for compliance with affirmative action policy.
 (A copy of the list of interview questions is to be kept in the completed search file.)